We will be updating this page when new information is released. Please check back regularly.

 A: No, it’s not.
 Many are using the term moratorium as a convenient way to short-hand the content of the Order.
 The proposed Order would actually create a protocol in the nature of a “lockout suspension program” and not a ‘moratorium’ in any sense.
 The Order actually uses the words “temporary halt” to describe the effect on lockouts/setouts/removals and makes it clear that it can only be utilized in cases filed for non-payment of rent.

 The National Apartment Association (NAA) reported being deeply concerned by this action and given that it remains uncoupled with robust emergency rental assistance, saying “they understand the devastating effects a national eviction moratorium will have on the apartment industry, housing affordability, and America’s 40 million apartment residents.”

 We will update you as soon as we have more information.
-Our team is ready and willing to assist you, please contact us if you have any questions
+Our team is ready and willing to assist you, and please contact us if you have any questions

 Subscribe to the Loebsack & Brownlee blog!